dkaty123/FlareX/README.md

 - **EVM Compatibility**: Seamless integration with existing Ethereum tooling and libraries

 **3. FAssets Innovation**
 The FAssets protocol is genuinely groundbreaking.
 Being able to bring XRP into DeFi through a fully collateralized, decentralized mechanism opens up massive liquidity opportunities.
-T

 **4. Secure Random Numbers - A Game Changer**
 Flare's Secure Random Number Generator is revolutionary for DeFi gaming and fair selection mechanisms.
 The fact that it's: